ARMmbed/mbed-os-5-docs/docs/tutorials/mesh/quick_start_build.md

 - Mesh network.
 A router. (default)
 - Star network.
 A non-routing device.
 Also known as a host, or sleepy host.

-Modify your `mbed_app.json` file to tell which Nanostack build to choose and which configrations to use on [mbed Mesh API](refs/api/networking/mesh.md.md).
+Modify your `mbed_app.json` file to tell which Nanostack build to choose and which configrations to use on [Mbed Mesh API](refs/api/networking/mesh.md.md).

 An example of the `mbed_app.json` file: